AbdulMoeed-140212/OAuthToolkit_Django_Roadmap/how_to_oauthtoolkit/README.md

 ## The OpenID connect support

-[OpenID](https://openid.net/connect/) is simple an encoded token( not access token) that contains information about user, some timestamps and it can be verified via public keys.
+[OpenID](https://openid.net/connect/) is simply an encoded token( not access token) that contains information about user, some timestamps and it can be verified via public keys from **jwks endpoint**.

 ## The Introspect and its limitation

 Introspect is a feature that enables remote server(with token / credentials) to validate incoming access tokens.
 This seems a bit redundant as each time a resource is requested server will make a introspection request.
 But it is not like that oauth toolkit only introspects if token is already not present in its database otherwise it will request introspection and save token locally for future use until it expires.
 This creates a problem, if a token gets revoked before expiry there is not way of revoking token from remote server.
 This is where expiry times of access token and refresh token come to play.
-If access token expries in next 15 minutes or 30 minutes resource will automatically invalidate token and refresh token needs to be more than 30 minutes in order to continuously exchange new tokens after expiry on back.
+If access token expires in next 15 minutes or 30 minutes resource will automatically invalidate token and refresh token needs to be more than 30 minutes in order to continuously exchange new tokens after expiry on back.

 Other method is to create an API interface for each resource server that will delete targeted tokens